 However, I also had a passion for dance, and decided to attend the Rambert School of Ballet and Contemporary dance, graduating from the professional dancers course.

 I continued to paint and sell my work whilst studying, and upon graduating, felt increasingly drawn to explore art rather than pursue a career in dance.
 I decided to take a foundation art course at St Martins College of Art and Design, after which I directed my own studies into the techniques of the late 19th and early 20th century realist and impressionist oil painters.
-I discovered that the precision, discipline and focus I had gained from my studies in dance were skills which transferred well into learning realist oil painting techniques.
+I discovered that the discipline and focus I had gained from my studies in dance were skills which transferred well into learning realist oil painting techniques, and the feelings that I was once able to express through dance, I can now put into my paintings.

 I started exhibiting In 2008, and since then have taken part in numerous group and open exhibitions including the ROI annual exhibition and the Discerning Eye.